pertti-hallikainen/pertti-hallikainen.github.io/site/content/en/page/about.md

 - My name is Pertti.
 My family may occasionally call me Pepe.
 - I'm 34 years old and I live in Tampere, Finland.
 - I've graduated with a major in physics.
 I was good at it and wanted to know how the world works.
-Richard Feynman if my favorite physicist.
 - I used to work as a software developer, but now I'm unemployed.
 - In my free time I play video games, although election season has kept me too busy to play much.
 - I volunteer for the Finnish Red Cross, teaching Finnish to immigrants.